 - sour cream

-- Meanwhile, rinse and drain one can of cannellini beans, transfer to a small bowl and lightly mash with a potato masher or the back of a spoon.
+- Meanwhile, rinse and drain one can of cannellini beans, transfer them to a small bowl and lightly mash with a potato masher or the back of a spoon.
 Set aside.
-Rinse and drain remaining can of cannellini beans and pinto beans (do not mash) and set aside.
+Rinse and drain the remaining can of cannellini beans and pinto beans (do not mash) and set them aside.

-- Return pan to medium heat and add onion and peppers.
+- Return the pot to MEDIUM heat and add the onion and peppers.
 Cook, stirring frequently, for several minutes until softened.
 Add 1 teaspoon minced garlic and cook, stirring, for another minute.
-Season the vegetable mixture with remaining 1/2 teaspoon salt, fresh ground black pepper, 2 teaspoons chili powder, 2 teaspoons ground cumin, 1 teaspoon ground coriander, and 1 teaspoon oregano.
+Season the vegetable mixture with remaining 1/2 teaspoon salt, freshly ground black pepper, chili powder, cumin, coriander, and oregano.
 Cook and stir for a minute or two or until fragrant.
-Add chicken broth, mashed beans, whole beans, and the browned chicken, stirring well to incorporate the mashed beans.
-Increase heat to high and bring mixture to a boil.
-Reduce heat to low, cover the pot, and simmer for 20 to 30 minutes.
+Add the chicken broth, mashed beans, whole beans, and the browned chicken, stirring well to incorporate the mashed beans.
+Increase heat to HIGH and bring the mixture to a boil.
+Reduce the heat to LOW, cover the pot and simmer for 20 to 30 minutes.

 - Serve with optional toppings and tortilla chips.